kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

              object: { key1: 4, key2: 8 }

+       2. With braces: {forbid: non-empty}

+          the following code snippet would PASS:

+             object: {}

+          the following code snippet would FAIL:

+             object: { key1: 4, key2: 8 }

-       2. With braces: {min-spaces-inside: 0, max-spaces-inside: 0}
+       3. With braces: {min-spaces-inside: 0, max-spaces-inside: 0}

           the following code snippet would PASS: